xythobuz/xythobuz.github.io/input/blog/2015/2015_01_31_hackintosh.md

 Now you may notice that the sound output will no longer work after waking the Hackintosh from sleep.
 That's because OS X is disabling amplifiers when entering sleep, but does not enable them again.
 But again there is an open-source solution to this, called [CodecCommander](https://github.com/Dolnor/EAPD-Codec-Commander).

 Just clone the repository and build it using `xcodebuild`.
 Then edit the Info.plist in the newly built kext by changing the Codec Address Number to 2 (this is all described in great detail in the CodecCommander Read me).
+You can download [my modified Info.plist here](files/CodecCommander_Info.plist).

 Put the CodecCommander kext into `/System/Library/Extensions`, it can not be injected using Clover.
 Make sure you have enabled the "kext-dev-mode=1" kernel boot flag in Clovers Info.plist for this to work.